 - How to Pay Medical Bills after a Car Accident Injury

-The at-fault driver might not be the only one legally responsible for your accident.
-A comprehensive investigation may uncover additional parties who share liability.
+The at-fault driver may not be the only party legally responsible for your accident.
+A thorough investigation may identify other defendants who share liability.
 This can open the door to larger insurance policies and deeper financial resources.

 Potential third-party claims may include: